 We are a robust, resilient organisation demonstrating a strong financial position over the short, medium and long term.
-Whilst the impact of the current pandemic has had some detrimental impact on our operational performance (e.g. delays to our planned maintenance programmes), any early fears of significantly increasing arrears, voids and bad debts have not materialised.
-Nonetheless, our Board have adopted a cautious approach to these next two years to ensure that this business plan can be funded from our cash reserves.
+Whilst the impact of the pandemic and ongoing cost of living crisis has had some detrimental impact on our operational performance (e.g. delays to our planned maintenance programmes), any early fears of significantly increasing arrears, voids and bad debts have not materialised.
+Nonetheless, our Board have adopted a cautious approach to ensure that this business plan can be funded from our cash reserves.